Updated based on discussion on Hacker News

 command) to give it a drive letter for direct path access.)

-There is also WSL1, which isn’t actually a VM.
-It’s a virtual environment which parses Linux executables and translates Linux OS API calls to Windows.
-The main advantage to WSL1 over 2 is that is no virtual storage drive, making it faster to access Windows files directly.
+There is also WSL1, which isn’t actually a VM; it’s a virtual environment which parses Linux executables and translates Linux OS API calls to Windows.
+The main advantage to WSL1 over 2 is that it access Windows files directly, making it faster for some file I/O than WSL2.
 Personally, I use WSL2 as I haven’t found that I’ve needed this.

 Use Windows with a choice of compatibility tools